-Before doing setup, the LPT examination of the edges may be performed so as to ascertain no surface defects are present.
-Now the qualification of all three test procedures shall be in vertical up position as it will qualify the procedure in all position with/without impact test requirements verify: Included Angle/Bevel Angle, Root Face, and Root Gap etc. using the following items;
+Before doing the setup, the LPT examination of the edges may be performed to ascertain no surface defects are present.
+Now the qualification of all three test procedures shall be in vertical up position as it will qualify the procedure in all position with/without impact test requirements verify: Included Angle/Bevel Angle, Root Face, and Root Gap, etc. using the following items;

 - Digital Vernier (Figure 6)